leoschwarz/qpdftools/cline_docs/activeContext.md

 These changes ensure that all required Qt DLLs are properly included in both the installer and portable packages, fixing the "Qt6Core.dll not found" error.

+We've now fixed another critical issue with the Windows build in GitHub Actions where the build was failing with a "FileNotFoundError" when trying to run windeployqt.exe.
+The issue was that the build.py script couldn't find the windeployqt executable in the expected location.
+We've made the following improvements:

+1. Enhanced the build.py script to search for windeployqt.exe in multiple possible locations, including GitHub Actions-specific paths.
+2. Added detailed error reporting and path debugging to help diagnose path-related issues.
+3. Updated the GitHub Actions workflow to include diagnostic steps that verify the Qt installation paths and list the contents of the Qt bin directory.
+4. Added support for an alternate path format (/Qt/6.2.4/msvc2019_64/bin) that appears in the GitHub Actions logs.

+These changes make the build process more robust by improving the detection of the windeployqt tool, especially in the GitHub Actions environment where paths may differ from local development environments.

 ## Next Steps
 1. ✅ Fix the windeployqt error with the `--no-angle` option in GitHub Actions
 2. ✅ Fix the Linux build in GitHub Actions to use Qt6 instead of Qt5